State University of New York at Oswego Assistant Director of Residence Life and Housing in Oswego, New York

 Coordinate student staff performance evaluation process conducted by Hall Directors of their staff, including the management of employment records

 Provide support to professional hall staff navigating staff accountability and job action.

-- Lead a planning team in the development of staff recognition throughout the year culminating with the end of year student staff celebration.
+- Lead a planning team in the development of staff recognition throughout the year culminating with the end-of-year student staff celebration.

-Master's degree at time of application
+Master's degree at the time of application

 Minimum of three years full-time post-master's experience as a live-in professional with direct responsibility for supervision of college residence halls.

 Master's degree in Higher Education, Counseling, or a related field

 Demonstrated ability to work with diverse populations

 Experience educating students within a student conduct process

 Understanding and appreciation of the need for regular interaction with students and staff